-Many a times I’ve come across people who have said, “Udupi food is very appetizing but the recipes are very elaborate.”
+Many a times I’ve come across people saying, “Udupi food is very appetizing but the recipes are very elaborate.”
 Well, I have come to say that it isn’t :) Preparing a rasam or sambar is a cinch.
 Of-course, the proportions are very important.

 There is no limit to the varieties of recipes to make a sambar.
 At home, there are two versions of sambars that get cooked, my MIL prepares the Mysorean style of sambar masala, whereas I make the Udupi version.
 In Mangalore, people prepare sambars in number of varieties.
 There is no end to the diversity.